 - Courtesy of The Maker Lounge

-While we’ve seen less snow this year than in past winters, the nights have been as cold and windy as ever.
+Winter chill is knocking at the door.
 For those that don’t have a wood stove at home to warm their bones, or for those who simply don’t like to drink alone, we’ve rounded up some of our favorite Hudson Valley bars with fireplaces to help you stay cozy (and sauced) until spring finally arrives.

 Traghaven Whiskey Pub (Tivoli)